yekyam/yekyam.github.io/_posts/2023-04-16-the_case_for_cpp.md

 Here, we've organized our code in a way where we bail out of normal execution into our cleanup code if we encounter any problems.
 Without `goto`, our code would be a mess of nested if statements, increasing depth every time we add a new resource.

-## Cleanup - C++
+## Cleanup - CPP

-C++ once again formalizes a good C pattern.
+CPP once again formalizes a good C pattern.
 In this case, the formalized pattern is called RAII.

-In C++, we can use RAII to cleanup objects at the end of their lifetimes.
+In CPP, we can use RAII to cleanup objects at the end of their lifetimes.

 ```
 void some_func(const std::string& filename)